spree/spree/guides/content/developer/customization/authentication.markdown

-By having this authentication component outside of Spree, applications that wish to use their own authentication may do so, and applications that have previously used *spree_auth*‘s functionality may continue doing so by using this gem.
+By having this authentication component outside of Spree, applications that wish to use their own authentication may do so, and applications that have previously used *spree_auth*'s functionality may continue doing so by using this gem.

 #### The User Model